To read a PDF of the NOFO, click here: 2020 Volunteer NH Competitive NOFO

 Federal Award Information

-CNCS expects a highly competitive AmeriCorps FY 2018 grant competition.
+CNCS expects a highly competitive grant competition.
 CNCS reserves the right to prioritize providing funding to existing awards over making new awards.
 The actual level of funding will be subject to the availability of annual appropriations.
-Grant awards have two components: operating funds and AmeriCorps member positions.
-Grant award amounts vary – both in the level of operating funds and in the type and amount of AmeriCorps member positions.
+Award amounts will vary, as determined by the scope of the projects.

-The project start date is generally one year with a start date proposed by the applicant.
 The project start date may not occur prior to the date CNCS awards the grant.
+VNH generally requests that applicants not have a program that begins before July 1.
+Applicants may request a different start date.
 AmeriCorps members may not enroll prior to the start date of the award.
 AmeriCorps members may not begin service prior to the beginning of the member enrollment period as designated in the grant award.
-A program may not certify any hours a member performs prior to the beginning of the member enrollment period.
+A program may not certify any hours a member performs prior to the beginning of the member enrollment period

 The following Non-Federal entities (as defined in 2 C.F.R. §200.69) who have DUNS numbers and are registered in System for Award Management (SAM) are eligible to apply: